Command Center

 - Monitor metrics — Track GPU, CPU, memory, storage, and network performance.
 Ingest custom application metrics.

-- Access logs — Query Kubernetes pod logs and JournalD system logs without SSH.
+- Access logs — Query JournalD system logs without SSH.

 - Export telemetry — Export metrics to Grafana, Datadog, or Splunk via Prometheus-compatible endpoints.